 FLEXIBILITY AND EMPLOYEE COMMITEMENT

 In Nganga (2010) study on the international non-governmental organizations in the health sector in Kenya, the author recommends the organizations to embrace quality WLB practice.
 Some of the WLB initiatives suggested here are compressed work schedules, alternative work schedules, job sharing, childcare facilities, wellness programmes and teleworking.
 The study observed that motivation and productivity of the employees in organizations that have adopted the WLB initiatives were relatively high.
 Schedules also founds that flexible working arrangements have a positive impact to the produc- tivity of the Judiciary.
-Flexible work hours are intended to help maintain employees’ engagement in performance in a growing tough and demanding business environment.They allow workers to choose their start and ending time in the working day as long as the exact number of hours are met.ommends the adoption of quality WLB practices.
+Flexible work hours are intended to help maintain employees’ engagement in performance in a growing tough and demanding business environment.
+They allow workers to choose their start and ending time in the working day as long as the exact number of hours are met.
+Ommends the adoption of quality WLB practices.
 The proposed WLB initiatives include compressed work schedules, alternative work schedules, job sharing, childcare facilities, wellness programmes and telecommuting.
 The study noted an increase in employee motivation and productivity in the organizations that adopted these WLB initiatives.
 Flexible working schedules positively influence employee produc- tivity at the Judiciary.
 Flexible work hours are designed to keep employees motivated in a competitive business environment.
-The flexible schedules permits workers to vary their start and finish times provided a certain number of hours are worked.
+The flexible schedules permit workers to vary their start and finish times provided a certain number of hours are worked.
 It can let them fulfill family or personal commitments/emergencies (give the workers the chance to perform their family and individual roles as well as attend to unexpected events occurring during the day) in the morning or in the evening, or just have shorter driving time coming to work or leaving early in the morning or late in the evening.
 If flex- ible works schedules is designed with both employer and employee perspective in mind the results are improved efficiency, focused work, and individual affective management of working time as highlighted by Wulfert (2010).

 Fletcher (2015) posited that desired em- ployee commitment is brought by flexible work scheduling.
 Yet, this only happens when employees view the flexible working scheduling in a positive manner.
 According to Fletcher (2015), it is noteworthy that in assuming that making options of a flexi- ble working schedule accessible to an employee will adequately meet the goals of the employer’s expectations.
 Fletcher (2015) also notes that organisations interact with employees and clarify how they care about commitment at the job and in the organisation.
 Finally, in relation to managers, Fletcher (2015) proposed making the employment circumstance of employees who frequently utilize this benefit even more secure.
 That is going to enhance commitment as well as performance, according to him.